 1. The generation of internal stress

-In injection molded products, the local stress state is different everywhere, and the degree of deformation of the product will depend on the stress distribution.
-Such stresses can develop if the product has a temperature gradient while it is cooling.
-So this kind of stress is also called “forming stress”.
+In injection-molded products, the stress state varies locally, and the degree of deformation of the product will depend on the stress distribution.
+These stresses can occur when the product has a temperature gradient while it is cooling, and are therefore referred to as “forming stress.”

-There are two kinds of internal stress packages for injection molded products: one is the molding stress and the other is the temperature stress.
+There are two types of internal stress in injection-molded products: molding stress and temperature stress.

-In the melt-filling flow, in addition to the stress caused by the volume shrinkage effect, there is also the stress caused by the expansion effect of the runner and the gate outlet.
-The stress caused by the former effect is related to the flow direction of the melt, and the latter will cause a stress effect perpendicular to the flow direction due to the expansion effect of the outlet.
+During the filling process, the stress is not only caused by the volume shrinkage effect, but also by the expansion effect of the runner and gate outlet.
+The stress caused by the volume shrinkage effect is related to the flow direction of the melted plastic, while the stress caused by the expansion effect is perpendicular to the flow direction, due to the expansion at the outlet.

 2. Process factors affecting stress

-Extending the holding time before the nozzle is closed will result in increased orientation stress.
+Extending the holding time before the nozzle is closed increases orientation stress.

-Increasing the injection pressure or holding pressure will increase the orientation stress.
+Increasing the injection or holding pressure increases orientation stress.

-The high mold temperature can ensure that the product cools slowly and plays a role of deorientation.
+A high mold temperature ensures that the product cools slowly, playing a deorientation role.

-As mentioned above, due to the large temperature gradient between the melt and the mold wall during mold filling, the outer solidified first melt must prevent the inner solidified melt from shrinking, resulting in compressive stress (shrinkage stress) in the outer layer and tensile stress (orientation stress) in the inner layer.
+As previously stated, the large temperature gradient between the melt and the mold wall during mold filling results in compressive stress (shrinkage stress) in the outer layer and tensile stress (orientation stress) in the inner layer.

-If the cavity pressure is insufficient in the late stage when the product has formed a cold hard layer, the inner layer of the product may be separated due to shrinkage, or a cavity may be formed.
+If the cavity pressure is insufficient in the early stages of product cooling, the outer layer of the product will form a depression due to solidification shrinkage.
+If the cavity pressure is insufficient in the later stages when the product has formed a cold hard layer, the inner layer of the product may separate due to shrinkage or form a cavity.

-If the cavity pressure is maintained before the gate is closed, it will help increase the density of the product and eliminate the cooling temperature stress, but a large stress concentration will occur near the gate.
+Maintaining cavity pressure before the gate is closed helps to increase the product’s density and eliminate the cooling temperature stress, but it also causes a high concentration of stress near the gate.

 3. Relationship between internal stress and products quality

-When used below the glass transition temperature, irregular deformation or warping often occurs, and the surface of the product will be “whitened”, cloudy, and the optical properties will be deteriorated.
+When used below the glass transition temperature, the product may undergo irregular deformation or warping, and its surface may become “whitened”, cloudy, with impaired optical properties.

-Trying to reduce the temperature at the gate and increase the slow cooling time will help improve the uneven stress of the product and make the mechanical properties of the product uniform.
+Reducing the temperature at the gate and increasing the slow cooling time can help improve the uneven stress in the product and make its mechanical properties more uniform.

-From this point of view, the increase in melt temperature will lead to a decrease in tensile strength for both crystalline and amorphous polymers, but the mechanism is different.
-The former is due to the effect of reduction by orientation.
+In conclusion, increasing the melt temperature decreases the tensile strength for both crystalline and amorphous polymers, but the mechanism differs, with the latter being due to a reduction in orientation.